jacksenteh/Bag_Of_Popcorns/docs/index.md

 Due to the lack of information, it is difficult for us to assess the validity of this column.
 But since the this column will not affect the model accuracy, we can just check the uniqueness and disregard it for now.

-The next tasks is to process the text (i.e., review.) and check the data distribution.
+The next tasks is to process the reviews, text normalization and check the data distribution.
 To clean the reviews, we can take the following steps:
 * converting all letters to lower case.
 * remove excessive white spaces.